-Gujarat Common Entrance Test (GUJCET) was held on 18 April 2022.
-GUJCET is conducted in three subjects comprising two sessions.
+The Gujarat Common Entrance Test (GUJCET 2023) is scheduled to be held on 03 April 2023.
+GUJCET will be conducted in three subjects comprising two sessions.
 Physics and Chemistry are the two subjects in Paper 1.
-Paper 2 has questions from Mathematics.
-GUJCET merit score is calculated, giving 60% weightage to marks scored in Class 12 and 40% weightage is for percentile score in GUJCET exam.
+Paper 2 has questions from Mathematics or Biology.
+The GUJCET merit score is calculated by giving 60% weightage to marks scored in Class 12, and 40% weightage is for the percentile score in the GUJCET exam.

 - All the subjects include only multiple-choice questions.

-- The paper can be taken in English, Hindi or Gujarati.
+- The medium of the paper is English, Hindi or Gujarati.

 - Candidates should attempt 120 questions in 3 hours.